Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Introduction

 precisely when $q\geq\reg M$.

-The {\it Eisenbud-Goto regularity conjecture}, or the {\it regularity conjecture} for short, says that the regularity of $X\subseteq\mathbb P^r$ has an upper bound in terms of the degree and the codimension of $X$ as follows: \begin{Conj}[Eisenbud-Goto \cite{eisenbud1984linear}] Let $X\subseteq\mathbb P^r$ be any nondegenerate projective variety.
-Then we have
+The \emph{Eisenbud--Goto regularity conjecture}, or the \emph{regularity conjecture} for short, says that the regularity of $X\subseteq\mathbb P^r$ has an upper bound in terms of the degree and codimension of $X$ as follows.